seigle15/Neon-Notes-Capstone-Project/README.md

    - Click on green "Code" button
    - "Download Zip"
    - Open the Folder NeonNotes
-   - Then click on the executable named ... ""
+   - Then click on the executable named "Neon Notes"

 ## How To play
 - Click [here](Playing.md) for an overview to start playing